-Since we are interested by vortex shedding flows past blunt bodies, it is possible to use a single mesh for the whole time interval, i.e. we shall work with the single-mesh option of the transient fixed point :
+As in the previous chapter, since we are interested by vortex shedding flows past blunt bodies, we shall work with the single-mesh option of the transient fixed point.
+Indeed, we want to work with only one mesh for the whole time interval, and we put:

-$$k{\max} = 1 .
+$$k{max} = 1 .
 (58)$$